vijayganesh5/Brain-Tasks-App/README.md

-# 🧠 Brain Tasks Application - Cloud Native Deployment Adventure! 🚀
+# 🧠 Brain Tasks Application - Cloud Native Deployment Adventure 🚀

 ## 🎯 Project Overview
 Welcome to the **Brain Tasks Application** - where brilliant ideas meet cutting-edge cloud technology!
 This isn't just another deployment; it's a full-scale CI/CD expedition that transforms your React code into a globally scalable, production-ready application on Amazon EKS.
 Get ready to embark on a cloud deployment journey like no other!